Measuring the Time-Varying Market Efficiency in the Prewar and Wartime Japanese Stock Market, 1924-1943: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Kenichi Hirayama, Mikio Ito, Shinya Kajitani, Yumiko Miwa, Masato Shizume, Shiba Suzuki, Tatsuma Wada, Takenobu Yuki, and the seminar participants at Keio University and Meiji University for their helpful comments and suggestions.
-The author is also grateful for the financial assistance provided by the Murata Science Foundation and the Japan Society for the Promotion of Science Grant-in-Aid for Scientific Research, under grant numbers 17K03809, 17K03863, 18K01734, and 19K13747.
-All data and programs used are available upon request.
+The authors thank three anonymous referees, Brian Varian, the associate editor, Kohei Aono, Jean-Pascal Bassino, Carola Frydman, Eric Hilt, Ryoji Hiraguchi, Mikio Ito, Shinya Kajitani, Keiichi Morimoto, Daisuke Nagakura, Tatsuyoshi Okimoto, Kentaro Saito, Masato Shizume, Shiba Suzuki, Tatsuma Wada, Tomoaki Yamada, Takenobu Yuki, the conference participants at the Japan Society of Monetary Economics 2021 Autumn Meeting and the Western Economic Association International 95th Annual Conference, and the seminar participants at Keio University and Meiji University for their helpful comments and suggestions.
+Noda is grateful for the financial assistance provided by the Japan Society for the Promotion of Science Grant in Aid for Scientific Research (grant numbers 19K13747 and 23H00838) and the Japan Science and Technology Agency, Moonshot Research \& Development Program (grant number: JPMJMS2215).
+All data and computer codes used are available upon request.

 {\arabic{table}}

 \begin{landscape}

 \end{landscape}